-17.1 The parish of Bury is mostly rural located in the north-western part of Huntingdonshire and lies on the edge of the Cambridgeshire Fens.
+- 17.1 The parish of Bury is mostly rural located in the north-western part of Huntingdonshire and lies on the edge of the Cambridgeshire Fens.
 The village of Bury is located at the western edge of the parish and it lies to the south of Ramsey.
 Now a single village, Bury still has two distinct parts: the older part of Bury to the east of the Brook and the former settlement of Hepmangrove to the west of the Brook.
 This area now includes most of the current village and over time some coalescence has taken place with the adjacent town of Ramsey.
-Bury is a distinct village with a strong community identity which the Neighbourhood Plan seeks to protect.
+Bury is a distinct village with a strong community identity which the Neighbourhood Plan seeks to protect. - 17.2 The B1040 runs through the village linking Ramsey to the north with Warboys to the southeast.
+The parish includes most but not all of Upwood Airfield, the remaining parts of the airfield fall within the parishes of Ramsey and Upwood and The Raveleys. - 17.3 Cambridgeshire ACRE9, on behalf of Bury Parish Council, put together in March 2017 a demographic profile of the parish of Bury.
+This draws from information available from the census and Cambridgeshire Insight10.
+The key findings were:

-- Households in Bury are predominantly couples with or without dependent children; - Dwelling types and tenures are not mixed - 63% are detached, 80% are owner occupied homes; - Dwellings are large 40% are 4+bedrooms compared with 29% in Huntingdonshire; - Growth in the number of dwellings in Bury from 1991 to 2011 was 22%, this is slightly lower than the 25% growth in Huntingdonshire.
+- The age profile of the population of Bury has a low representation of people in their 20s and early 30s - Only 12% are aged 20-34 compared with 18% in Huntingdonshire and 21% in Cambridgeshire.
+This is counter balanced by a higher proportion of older people in Bury compared to averages in Cambridgeshire and England; - Households in Bury are predominantly couples with or without dependent children; - Dwelling types and tenures are not mixed - 63% are detached, 80% are owner occupied homes; - Dwellings are large 40% are 4+bedrooms compared with 29% in Huntingdonshire;

+Growth in the number of dwellings in Bury from 1991 to 2011 was 22%, this is slightly lower than the 25% growth in Huntingdonshire.
 There is however a discrepancy with population growth over the same period in Bury which was 7.4% over the same period - this is believed to be as a result of the loss of service personnel from Upwood Airfield;